 Neither snow nor rain nor heat nor gloom of night...though this isn’t the Post Office’s official motto (as you may have thought!), it sounds pretty serious.
 In truth, the Post Office is an amazing service that we have here in the United States.
 They process 493.4 million pieces of mail every single day.
 That’s over 5,700 piece every second.
 That’s insane - but also absolutely incredible, and I am constantly in awe of them.

 You may not have a ton of contact with the post office outside of a few birthday cards once a year, but if you are planning a wedding, get ready to be extra friendly with your mailbox for a while.
+Knowing how to mail invitations can be tricky, though.
 Most stationery designers have a love/hate relationship with the US Post Office, and I tend to err on the side of love (for evidence, see above.
 493.4 million!!!).
 I currently have a postman who goes above and beyond the call of duty for me, and always has a great attitude - and some nice pats for my dog, which doesn’t hurt!
 However, you have probably started hearing horror stories about missing Save the Dates or invitations going rogue.
 Out of almost 500 million pieces every day, sometimes some pieces slip through the cracks, so we put together a list of the most common Post Office Woes and how to avoid them when mailing your wedding invitations!

-Tips for Mailing your Wedding Invitations
+How to Mail your Wedding Invitations

 First things first - how often does mail go missing?
 The average according to USPS statistics is ~3%.
 This does not include pieces that get returned to sender, but solely those that go missing.
 You probably only send a few cards every now and again, so you may not have experienced this.
 However, if you are sending 100 invitations, it’s safe to plan on about 3-5 going missing.
 Thus, our first tip!